FDA Recommends Breast Implant Ultrasound Check Ups

 Participating in clinical research has been a passion during my training as a Plastic Surgeon and General Surgeon at the Mayo Clinic.
 This passion continued when I delved into private practice.
 As a co-investigator for the 4th and 5th generation gel implants, I have been able to review what I was doing with the various implants of the day beginning in 1998.
 Since then I have been reviewing, publishing, and making industry contacts with the goal of bringing our patients best-in-class care for cosmetic breast implant procedures here in Charlotte, North Carolina.

 After more than 20 years in practice, I have placed thousands of 5th generation gummy bear implants.
 We are now seeing a change in the surveillance of those implants.
 As I was in direct contact with those at the FDA hearing this past March, the recommendation for breast implant surveillance has now changed.
 Previously, they recommended an MRI 3 years post-operation.
 Currently, they are recommending an Ultrasound examination 5 years post-operation.

 Ultrasound is easy to administer, less expensive, and commonplace in most specialties; however, it is not yet common in plastic surgery.
 Capizzi MD Cosmetic Surgery and Skin Care is proud to provide these exams for those concerned with the status of their implants.
 We are the first in the Charlotte area to offer this service to our patients.

 I will examine our patients myself and look forward to advancing the safety and science for my patients.
-If you are concerned about your implants, please contact my office for a complimentary consultation which can include an ultrasound examination.
+If you are concerned about your implants, please contact my office for a consultation which can include an ultrasound examination.